Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Lena Freitag (lena.freitag@pknrw.de).

-The focus is on the scientific examination of the transformation of (mass) media and media communication.
+The program focuses on the scientific study of the transformation of (mass) media and media communication.

-Doctoral students with a degree in the humanities, social sciences or cultural studies as well as in the field of design and creation who would like to deal with the topics and questions of the doctoral program in their doctoral projects.
+Doctoral candidates with a degree in the humanities, social sciences, or cultural studies, as well as in design or creative disciplines, who wish to pursue doctoral projects related to the topics and research questions of the program.

 Dr. phil.